kbrom/imanage/README.md

-imanage
+iManage
 =======

-iManage is state of the art project management web app!
+iManage is state of the art project management sexy web app!